 The disciplinary process involving the anonymous Duke student who filed this most recent lawsuit began in February 2019 and so it adhered to the Obama-era rules.

-One of the cornerstones of our system of justice is that the accused has the right to a fair trial and the presumption of innocence.
+The cornerstones of our system of justice are that the accused has the right to a fair trial and the presumption of innocence.
 While allegations by an accuser are to be taken seriously and handled sensitively, due process for those accused is what the Supreme Court has repeatedly described as “the greatest legal engine ever invented for the discovery of truth.”

 That’s why the burden of proof is on the prosecution, not the defendant.
 Due process ensures careful deliberation and fairness and guards against a rush to judgment.
 The idea that society should “believe all women” or any accuser without a thorough investigation and evidence that proves the accusation beyond a reasonable doubt is dangerous and fallacious.

 Unfortunately, during the Obama years, this was the standard, and the lives that were ruined as a result cannot be overstated.
 Since 2011, hundreds of lawsuits have been filed in state and federal court against colleges and universities by individuals claiming due process violations, and universities have lost more of these cases than they’ve won.